oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   * suggest to use the document status `interim` if a CSAF document is updated more frequent than the given threshold in the configuration (default: 3 weeks)
-  * suggest to publish a new version of the CSAF document with the document status `final` if the document status was `interim` and no new release has be done during the the given threshold in the configuration (default: 6 weeks)
+  * suggest to publish a new version of the CSAF document with the document status `final` if the document status was `interim` and no new release has be done during the given threshold in the configuration (default: 6 weeks)
   * support the following workflows:

     * "New Advisory": create a new advisory, request a review, provide review comments or approve it, resolve review comments;